Eugene Volokh: Writing

 Volokh's article about "The Commonplace Second Amendment" (1998), was cited by Supreme Court Justice Antonin Scalia's majority opinion in the landmark Second Amendment case of District of Columbia v.
 Heller, and he has been quoted in the media on gun laws.
 His article, "Might Federal Preemption of Speech-Protective State Laws Violate the First Amendment?"
 (2021) was cited by Justice Clarence Thomas in a concurring opinion for Knight First Amendment Institute v.
 Trump (2021), with Thomas arguing that Section 230 of the Communications Decency Act might be unconstitutional and that Twitter should be regulated as a common carrier.

 Volokh advocates free speech on campus, religious freedom, and other First Amendment issues, and has been widely quoted as an expert.
 He opposes affirmative action, having worked as a legal advisor to California's Proposition 209 campaign.
 Volokh is a critic of what he sees as the overly broad operation of American workplace harassment laws, including those relating to sexual harassment.

 On his weblog, Volokh addresses a wide variety of issues, with a focus on politics and law.

 Volokh's non-academic work has been published in The Wall Street Journal, Los Angeles Times, The New York Times, Slate, and other publications.
 He was a contributing blogger at The Huffington Post from 2005-2012.

 Family

-Volokh's brother, Alexander "Sasha" Volokh, is a law professor at Emory University.
-Like Eugene, Alexander also clerked for Judge Alex Kozinski of the Ninth Circuit and Justice Sandra Day O'Connor on the U.S. Supreme Court, although Alexander clerked for Justice Alito as well.
+Volokh's brother, Alexander "Sasha" Volokh, is a law professor at Emory University School of Law.
+Like Eugene, Alexander clerked for Judge Alex Kozinski of the Ninth Circuit and Justice Sandra Day O'Connor on the U.S. Supreme Court, although Alexander clerked for Justice Samuel Alito as well.